homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 ## Comfort Cloud account (Panasonic ID)

 - Register and manage your Panasonic ID (used to manage Comfort Cloud) via app (iOS / Android) or browser [Panasonic ID](https://csapl.pcpf.panasonic.com).
+- From January 2024, Panasonic requires 2FA (Two Factor Authentication), you can choose: the code or SMS - the recommended choice is the code.
 - Instructions on how to create a [dual-account setup](https://github.com/homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/blob/master/docs/dual-account-setup.md).

 ## Install plugin